My most recent new series created for my solo show at the Art Museum of Greater Lafayette, September 21 - November 25, 2018

 "Legacies" Art Museum of Greater Lafayette

-Highlights from my current solo show at AMGL, now through November 25, 2018.
+Highlights from my recent solo show at AMGL last fall.

 Farm Goddess Totem